 - Real-time updates via webhooks

-- Booking pages are useful if you frequently need to share availability with others
+- Booking pages are useful if you frequently share availability

 - Good for teams managing shared calendars